Menu

 2. Configure the target web application that you want to test.

-3. Select the scanning mode (e.g., safe, protected, standard and attack mode).
-I recommend starting with protected mode with limited actions with potential risks to URLs within the specified Scope.
+3. Select the scanning mode (e.g., safe, protected, standard, and attack mode).
+We recommend starting with a protected mode with limited actions and potential risks to URLs within the specified scope.

 4. Start the scanning process.